 Modernist Inspired Lakefront Residence

-For their new residence, the couple definitely did not want what had become the norm for lakeside homes of late, such as what they perceived to be, the grand statement-making exteriors and overly made-up interiors.
+For their new lakefront residence, the couple definitely did not want what had become the norm for lake homes of late, such as what they perceived to be, the grand statement-making exteriors and overly made-up interiors.
 On the contrary, they didn’t want a house that would attract excessive attention from the street at all and didn’t want huge rooms that they didn’t need and wouldn’t use.
 They wanted nothing fussy, over-sized, or too involved and that is exactly what they got.

 To see another great post on Steve Kadlec’s work: Modern Deco Design in Chicago!